Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: CMP Regression

-Originally, in their approach, the authors used $Z=[1,\ldots,1]^T$ and did not use a log link function for $\boldsymbol{\nu}$.
-Here we generalize their approach using both a log link function for $\boldsymbol{\nu}$ and allowing predictors in the $\ln(\boldsymbol{\nu})$ model.
-While this approach looks reasonable, it has the following two drawbacks: \begin{enumerate} \item WLS does not use the expected information.
-For example, based on the WLS formulation the information for the intercept in $\ln(\boldsymbol{\nu})$ is
+\citet{sel08} used only an intercept in the $Z$ matrix and did not use a log link function for $\boldsymbol{\nu}$.
+Here we generalize their approach using a log link function for $\boldsymbol{\nu}$ and not restricting $Z$ to have only an intercept.
+While the approach looks reasonable, it has the following two drawbacks: \begin{enumerate} \item The formulation by \citet{sel08} does not use the expected information matrix.
+For example, based on their WLS formulation, the information for the intercept term in the $\ln(\boldsymbol{\nu})$ model can be written as:

+The value in the right hand side of the inequality is the expected information for the intercept term in the $\ln(\boldsymbol{\nu})$ model using the score equations (\ref{eqn:score}).
+Clearly, there is some discrepancy as the information evaluated from the \citet{sel08} derivation is not equal to the expected information.
+What we know is that the expected information is efficient and we do not know whether the \citet{sel08} formula achieves the same efficiency (at least asymptotically).
+The \citet{sel08} formulation matches the expected information only if

-The value in the right hand side is the expected information for the same $\ln(\boldsymbol{\nu})$ using score equations.
-Both these values can be equivalent asymptotically if we use $W*=W/n$, but not with the \citet{sel08} formulation. \item The idea of combining both models into a single WLS framework is computationally attractive.
+Based on the well known \emph{Cram\`{e}r - Rao inequality} \cite{kee06}, the variance of any unbiased estimator is bounded by the inverse of the expected (Fisher) information.
+In general, the IRLS should use the expected information. \item The idea of combining both models into a single WLS framework is computationally attractive.
 However, since both $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ are dependent on each other, updating both of them in single model is problematic especially with least squares.
-When we implemented this approach, most of the time the algorithm remained closer to the initial values and sometimes it chose very small values of $\boldsymbol{\nu}$ irrespective of the actual $\boldsymbol{\nu}$ value. \end{enumerate}
+When we implemented this approach, most of the time the algorithm remained close to the initial values and sometimes it chose very small values of $\nu_i$ $(i=1,\ldots,n)$ irrespective of the true values. \end{enumerate}

-To overcome these limitations, we propose a two step IRLS algorithm that uses the expected information matrix for updates, with guaranteed convergence.
-Our approach also makes it easier to extend the CMP model for the estimation of additive components.
+To overcome these limitations, we propose a two step IRLS algorithm with guaranteed convergence that uses the expected information matrix for updates.
+Our approach also makes it easier to extend the CMP regression for the estimation of additive components.